RoyallDesigns/closest_robot_service/README.md

     if the main endpoint is unavailable.
 A reliable service should be able to handle when underlying services are unavailable and then attempt to fallback to alternate, redundnant, or backup options.
-For example, a secondary Robot Data REST Endpoint could be connected to in the event that the first is unavailable so that the main service stills serves as a viable option.
+For example, a secondary Robot Data REST Endpoint could be connected to in the event that the first is unavailable so that the main service still serves as a viable option.
 - Production Support:
   - Ideally, a robust, production-ready service should be implemented using a production server instead of one that is used for local debuggging and testing.
 The underlying [Flask](https://flask.palletsprojects.com/en/2.2.x) server